The Littlest Hobo: 1963–1965 series

-Following the 1958 film, the 1960s original TV series was aired in syndication around the world, including the UK on ITV, Australia on the Nine Network between 1964 and 1967 and New Zealand on TV One.
-Although the series was originally broadcast in black and white, it was in fact produced in colour.
-The VCI Entertainment DVD release of the series featured the colour versions of the episodes, except for the opening and closing credits which have only survived in black and white.
+Following the 1958 film, the 1960s original TV series was aired in syndication around the world, including the United Kingdom on ITV, Australia on the Nine Network between 1964 and 1967 and New Zealand on TV One.
+Although the series was originally telecast in black and white, it was produced in colour.
+The VCI Entertainment DVD release of the series featured the colour versions of the episodes, except for the opening and closing credits which have only recovered in black and white.
 Sixty-one episodes were broadcast over two seasons.

 Storer Programs Incorporated, a unit of the now-defunct Storer Broadcasting, distributed the series to U.S. television stations during its 1960s run.

 VCI Entertainment has released 12 episodes from the original series to DVD.
-The release features the colour versions of the first 3 episodes, except for the opening and closing sequences which have only survived in monochrome.
+The release features the colour versions of the first three episodes, except for the opening and closing sequences which have only recovered in monochrome.
 The last 9 episodes were released in black and white.

 1979–1985 series

 The series aired on CTV on Thursday nights at 7:30 p.m.
 Repeats continued on CTV, CTV 2, and other national networks up until 2012, when CTV replaced it with a block of music videos from Juicebox.
-However, CTV2 recently resumed reruns of the 80's incarnation.
-In the UK, the series premiered on the BBC on April 8, 1982, but only the first three seasons were shown and repeated until 1989.
+However, CTV2 recently resumed repeats of the 1980s incarnation.
+It aired in the US in syndication during its original run.
+In the United Kingdom, the series premiered on the BBC on April 8, 1982, but only the first three seasons were shown and repeated until 1989.
 From April 1991 ITV picked up the series and each of the local companies played out the full series until late 1994.

 Mediumrare Entertainment have only released the first two seasons of The Littlest Hobo on DVD.
 The Season One DVD, featured the theme tune "Maybe Tomorrow" on DVD in Region 2 & 4 on April 26, 2010.

-In 2017, episodes from the series began to be uploaded onto Encore+, a YouTube channel run by the Canada Media Fund and Google Canada.
+In 2017, episodes from the series started to be uploaded onto Encore+, a YouTube channel run by the Canada Media Fund and Google Play in Canada.
 The episodes have since been removed from the channel.
-As of 2023, the entire series is available on CTV's website through the CTV Throwback lineup, and reruns returns on Bell Media's channels: CTV, CTV 2, and Animal Planet.
+In 2023, the entire series was available on CTV's website through the "CTV Throwback" lineup, but is no longer available (2025).
+Repeats came back on Bell Media's channels: CTV, CTV 2, and CTVWILD.